 It also has a growing presence in Australia, operating two hotels in Melbourne with a third in the pipeline in Brisbane, though this is seen as a strategic hedge to the Middle East operation.

-Katie Shelton, financial director, said: “Australia is a market we know extremely well.
+Katie Shelton, finance director, said: “Australia is a market we know extremely well.

 “Accor asked us to partner with it in Australia in the early stages of development, so we did.

 “It provides some balance to the portfolio but we are definitely not looking to focus there.”

 Shelton added: “We only operate in stable countries in the GCC.